oahul14/Parallel-Game-of-Life-MPI/README.md

 2. [Homework 2](ACSE5-2020-Homework2.pdf): Implementing a medical imaging filter.

-3. Assignment: Implementing a linear solver.
+3. Assignment: [Assignment link](ACSE5-Assignment.pdf) Implementing a linear solver.
 Due: 2nd of February @ midnight - early submissions welcome.

 4. Final Coursework: The final piece of coursework will be to be completed in-class, and shall be submitted individually.
 You will be able to make use of all the code you have written for any previous assignments; you will also have access to the internet during the assignment.
 On: 27th of January.